Newspaper Page Text

 Opening her program with "Bleed

-and Break” by Bach, Miss Mitchell
+and Break " by Bach.
+Miss Mitchell

-whose voice was pleasing but not
+whose voiie was pleasing but not

-of large tone, proceeded to other
+of large tom . proceeded to other

-Composel whose ideas were in
+composers whose ideas were in

-terpreted o true tradition.
+terpreted to (rue tradition.
 Beside

-giving her audience what it should
+giving her .audience what it should

-have, Miss Mitchell gave them what
+have.
+Miss Mitchell gave them what

 they liked.
-Two Creole folk song
+Two Creole folk songs

-by Camille Nickerson and ‘“Lord
+by Camille Nickerson and "Lord

 Carter and Hall Service Station